One-loop off-shell amplitudes from classical equations of motion: Bi-adjoint: one-loop integrands

+The words $P$ and $Q$ encode the (double) color ordering of the one-loop integrand.
 The first term inside the square brackets only yields tadpole diagrams, so it can be removed for convenience since their regularized contribution vanishes.
 The cyclic completion affects the remaining terms, with sums over $P=[RS]$ and $Q=[TU]$ consisting of all inequivalent cyclic permutations of a given deconcatenation of $P$ and $Q$.
 The deconcatenations of two cyclic permutations of the single-particle labels in $P$ and $Q$ are equivalent if they lead to the same diagram contribution on the one-loop integrand.
-As it turns out, they can be identified via a simple rule.
-For $P=[RS]$ we take the usual deconcatenation of $P$ into the non-empty words $R$ and $S$, and then add $\lvert S\rvert-1$ cyclic permutations in $P$.
+As it turns out, they can be identified via a simple rule.\footnote{During publication we had mistakenly upgraded this rule from our original submission, which we observed later was incorrect.
+The present version supersedes it.} For $P=[RS]$ we take the usual deconcatenation of $P$ into the non-empty words $R$ and $S$, and then add $\lvert S\rvert-1$ cyclic permutations in $P$.
 Take, for example, the word $P=1234$.
 The usual deconcatenations are

 The operation $P=[RS]$ leads instead to

 The crossed permutations are not allowed.
 It is a straightforward exercise to verify that this expression reproduces each of the diagrams contributing to the one-loop off-shell integrand only once.